markjfisher/deck-check/cli/BOT-CHECK.md

-Bot Check is a discord bot for displaying information about a deck directly in a discord channel
+Bot Check is a discord bot for displaying information about a deck directly in a discord channel.
+Also supports tournament creating and checking.

 To enable, set the following value